Proglobby/Learnobby-lib/README.md

 # Learnobby Library

-This is a Java library that leverages the performance benefits of Rust.
-It includes a module named `functions` which contains functions for reading data and updating weights.
+This is a Java library for training models using machine learning tech, powerd by Rust, it takes the advantage of safety and perfoemance.